-Playground · Cloudflare Workers docs
+Playground

 handleRequest is actually called, and it returns a text response of

-"Hello world" which bubbles up and is delivered back to the client.
+"Hello world" which is delivered back to the client.

-Check out the reference for addEventListener, FetchEvent and FetchEvent lifecycle to learn more.
+FetchEvent to learn more.

 Beyond hello world

-To get familiar with Workers, we recommend playing around in the Playground, borrowing bits from Examples section of the documentation.
-This will give you a taste of what Workers can do.
-It’s pretty amazing.
+To get familiar with Workers, experiment with the Playground by borrowing Examples from the documentation.
+This will allow you to experience firsthand what Workers can do.

-Using the playground
+Using the Playground

+There are two versions of the Playground available: the browser Playground and the dashboard Playground, also known as the previewer.

+To access the dashboard Playground, log into your Cloudflare account and go to Account Home > Workers > your Worker script > Quick edit.

-When you have code you are ready to test, click the button to preview at the bottom of the script panel.
+When you have code you are ready to test, select Save and Deploy to preview at the bottom of the script panel.

 Now you should be able to see a preview on the right side of that exact code running just as it would in a browser.
 Enter your website’s address in the right section to preview the Workers script running on that site.